-Since the start of his academic career, Alan has always been very passionate about research and teaching.
+Since the start of his academic career, Alan has been passionate about research and teaching.
 He joined Imperial College London in 2012, where he investigated the relationship between genes and behaviours.
-During his time as a researcher, Alan's interest in scientific dissemination grew strong, and he dedicated a large portion of his time to support teaching activities.
+During his time as a researcher, Alan's interest in scientific dissemination grew stronger, and he dedicated a large portion of his time to support teaching activities.

 Parallel to his academic career, Alan has been developing games – focusing on experimental gameplays and interactive experiences.
 Working as a game developer has given him the flexibility to independently explore his creativity in many different directions.